 China dismisses UK, Canada Olympic boycott as 'farce'

-Sport Minister Pascale St-Onge looks on as Canadian Prime Minister Justin Trudeau announces Canada will join a diplomatic boycott of the Winter Games in China following caucus, Wednesday, December 8, 2021 in Ottawa.
+Foreign Affairs Minister Melanie Joly (left) and Sport Minister Pascale St-Onge look on as Canadian Prime Minister Justin Trudeau announces Canada will join a diplomatic boycott of the Winter Games in China following caucus, Wednesday, December 8, 2021 in Ottawa.
 THE CANADIAN PRESS/Adrian Wyld

 Share: